 - 1. The Examiner checks written assignments for plagiarism.
 A plagiarism scanner can be used.
-The student must comply.
-If the student doesn't comply, the Examiner has the right to refuse to assess the assignment. - 2.
+The student must comply to such control.
+If the student doesn't comply, the Examiner has the right to refuse to assess the assignment and to exclude the student from the course. - 2.
 To facilitate plagiarism monitoring, the Examiner can give instructions regarding the way of submission of the written assignments.